xan105/Mini-Launcher/README.md

 - `Load(client?: { appid?: string, dll:? string, dll64?: string, user?: number })`

   Write the Steam-related values to the registry.<br/>
-  You can specify the game's appid, steamclient dlls path and user account id.<br/>
+  You can specify the game's appid (defaults to the `SteamAppId` env var), steamclient dlls path and user account id.<br/>
-  If omitted they are set automatically by looking for `steam_appid.txt`, `steamclient(64).dll` within the launcher's current working directory.
+  If omitted they are set automatically by looking for `steam_appid.txt`, `steamclient(64).dll` within the launcher's current working directory and parent directory.

 > [!TIP]
 > To force inject steamclient/GameOverlayRenderer dll(s) use the `addons` option.